underkube/blog/content/posts/2020-10-01-custom-scc.md

 # SCCs

-There are a ton of information out there about SCCs, but in this post we will be focused only on how to create and use a custom SCC.
+There are tons of information out there about SCCs, but in this post we will be focused on how to create and use a custom SCC only.

 See the OpenShift official documentation on [Managing Security Context Constraints](https://docs.openshift.com/container-platform/4.5/authentication/managing-security-context-constraints.html) for more details.